bjzelvelder/GABBI/README.md

 parallel -j 80 regroup_uce {} ::: capture/*
 ```

-Then, we want to compute pairwise distances between all assemblies of each marker to check duplicated sequences and contaminations.
-To do so, we first need to align them:
+Pairwise distances between all assemblies of each marker are then computed to detect duplicated sequences and potential contaminations.
+For this purpose, assemblies are first aligned:

 ```
 find capture -type f | grep "cons" > files_to_align.txt
 parallel -j 80 "mafft --auto --adjustdirectionaccurately {} > {.}.mafft.fasta" :::: files_to_align.txt
 ```
-> Note that at this point, each alignment file contains assemblies obtained from all probes targeting one locus.
-Thus, they are supposed to be identical.
+> At this stage, each alignment file contains assemblies obtained from all probes targeting a given locus and should therefore be represented by highly similar sequences.

-Then, get the consensus sequence resulting from the biggest cluster of nearly identical sequences (allowing 95% identity and a second biggest cluster size of 10% of the number of sequences in the alignment).
-It is important to store the log of this command as it will be useful to remove flagged markers later.
+A consensus sequence is then derived from the largest cluster of nearly identical sequences (allowing up to 5% pairwise distance).
+If multiple clusters of sequences are detected and the second largest cluster represents more than 10% of all sequences in the alignment, the alignment is discarded.
+It is important to store the log output from this command as it will be used to remove flagged markers.

 ```
 cons() {